-- 30. Accordingly, the peak traffic volume on Hogans Gully Road at the intersection with Arrowtown-Lake Hayes Road could increase to about 40vph.
-The peak traffic volume on Arrowtown-Lake Hayes Road would remain about 400vph because the proposed developments on McDonnell Road are not expected to add traffic to Arrowtown-Lake Hayes Road (or Hogans Gully Road).
-This combination is well below the Austroads thresholds referred to in the Stage 1 Report which specify when detailed intersection performance analyses is required, meaning that no adverse operational effects are anticipated at the intersection. - 31.
-The effects of the additional traffic on the western section of Hogans Gully Road are insignificant because the combination of traffic volumes at the respective new intersections are even further below the Austroads thresholds.
-Similarly, the relatively minor additional traffic movements associated with the development on the Hogans Gully Site will not cause any efficiency issues for the driveways or the intersections further along Arrowtown-Lake Hayes Road. - 32.
-I emphasise that using a traffic generation of one vehicle movement per residential unit for the peak hours for the traffic effects assessment represents a very conservative analysis because of the low number of employed people likely to be living in the proposed residential units and the potential for there to be a high number of holiday homes, as indicated by census data for this area.
+- 33. Accordingly, the peak traffic volume on McDonnell Road at the intersection with Arrowtown-Lake Hayes Road could increase to about 174vph.
+The peak traffic volume on Arrowtown-Lake Hayes Road would remain about 400 vph because the developments on McDonnell Road are not expected to add traffic to Arrowtown-Lake Hayes Road (or Hogans Gully Road).
+This combination is well below the Austroads thresholds referred to in the Stage 1 Report which specify when detailed intersection performance analyses is required, meaning that no adverse operational effects are anticipated at the intersection. - 34.
+The effects of the additional traffic on the southern section of McDonnell Road are even less because the combination of traffic volumes at intersections are also below the Austroads thresholds.
+Similarly, the relatively minor additional traffic movements associated with the development on the McDonnell Road Site will not cause any efficiency issues for the Golf Course driveway or the driveways further along McDonnell Road. - 35.
+I emphasise that using a traffic generation of one vehicle movement per residential unit for the peak hours for the traffic effects assessment represents a very conservative assessment because of the low number of employed people likely to be living in the proposed residential units and the potential for there to be a high number of holiday homes, as indicated by census data for this area.

-- 33. In my opinion, the increase in traffic flows due to development of the Site under a WBLP zoning will not affect the level of service provided to cyclists and pedestrians.
-The increase anticipated on Arrowtown-Lake Hayes Road is less than about one extra vehicle movement every six minutes which would not be noticeable.
-In my opinion, the demand for public transport would only increase marginally as a result of this WBLP zoning.
-However, the additional traffic generated by this zoning of the Site would not adversely affect existing or possible future services. - 34.
-I have also produced evidence for BHT for its approximately 8ha block of land located on McDonnell Road, for which a WBLP zoning is also sought, and for Trojan Helmet Limited (THL) in respect of the proposed Resort zoning of Hills Golf Course land.
-If the traffic generated by these proposals is taken into account there would still be no adverse effects on the transportation facilities associated with the development of the Site under the proposed WBLP zoning.
+- 36. In my opinion, the increase in traffic flows due to development of the Site under a WBLP zoning will not affect the level of service provided to cyclists and pedestrians.
+The increase anticipated on McDonnell Road is less than one extra vehicle movement every 15 minutes which would not be noticeable.
+In my opinion the demand for public transport would only increase marginally as a result of the WBLP zoning.
+However, the additional traffic generated by this zoning of the Site would not adversely affect existing or possible future services. - 37.
+I have also produced evidence for BHT's Hogans Gully block which lies within the proposed WBLP zone and could contain 20 residential lots (Submission 2385) and the proposed Resort Zone for The Hills Golf Course which could contain up to 150 residential lots (Submission 2387).
+If the traffic that would be generated by these proposals is taken into account, there would still be no adverse effects on the transportation facilities associated with the McDonnell Road Site under the proposed WBLP zoning.